ark-lang/ark/docs/REFERENCE.md

 at the end of the initializing block, this is because it's still a statement.

 ## Generics
-we're still thinking about this... want to suggest an idea/have your say?
+We're still thinking about this, want to suggest an idea/have your say?
 Post an issue, or comment on an existing one (relevant to the topic) [here](https://github.com/felixangell/alloy/issues).

 ## Macro System
-we're still thinking about this... want to suggest an idea/have your say?
+We're still thinking about this, want to suggest an idea/have your say?
 Post an issue, or comment on an existing one (relevant to the topic) [here](https://github.com/felixangell/alloy/issues).